Yousign/SFDC-Toolbox/README.md

 We create some fields and object in Salesforce that match the Yousign object structure.
 This is a model based on the functionalities provided with this toolbox and do not support all of the features available in Yousign API.
 ![Schema detailing the Yousign Custom Objects and Custom Fields contained in this package](/images/SF_YS_DataModel.jpg)

+### Error Management

+> Anything that can go wrong will go wrong.
+> *Murphy's Law*

+Although it should not happen and however strongly we hope it will not, we have to face it, errors can happen.
+And as most of the webhook management the work is done asynchronously for permfomance and security reasons we need to log those error to be aware of them.

+As we did not want to overcharge your organizations with duplicates custom object and you might already have a Logging Custom Object, we did not included our own `Log__c` SObject here.
+But some functionned are prepared to use it and to be triggered if an error happen!

+So please plug the following methods to your own loggin object or create a new Log__c one for the occasion.
+The methods `toErrorLog`, `insertExceptionsAsLogs` and `insertLogsFuture` can all be found in the YS_Utils Apex class and can be rapidly customized.

+> [!Tip]
+> For our usage we created the following fields `Type__c`, `Source__c`, `ErrorMessage__c` and `ErrorDetails__c` on our `Log__c` SObject.

 ### Code Samples

 By exploring the code repository you will be able to find reusable and customizable examples.
 Here is a non-exhaustive list of where to find some examples you might want to work with.